nvanva/RuShiftEval/README.md

 Proceedings of the International Conference “Dialogue 2021”.

 DeepMistake was 2nd best system in the RuShiftEval-2021 competition:

 Lidia Pivovarova and Andrey Kutuzov. ["RuShiftEval: a shared task on semantic shift detection for Russian"](http://www.dialog-21.ru/media/5296/pivovarovalpluskutuzova151.pdf) in Computational Linguistics and Intellectual Technologies:
 Proceedings of the International Conference “Dialogue 2021”.

-After the competition we improved the system and outperformed the winnger of the competition (see the table below).
+After the competition we improved the system and outperformed the winner of the competition (see the table below).

 ## Installation